waydabber/BetterDisplay/README.md

 - The app is also compatible with Intel Macs capable of officially running macOS Big Sur but mirroring might not work as expected especially on Macs with AMD GPUs.
 - The app is compatible with headless mode as well (both Apple Silicon and Intel).

+### Dummy limitations you should consider

+Virtual Displays have some intrinsic limitations in current macOS versions which might affect some use-cases:

+- Dummies are optimized for SDR content and they cannot render HDR content.
+- Dummies work at 60Hz (or lower), high refresh rates (120Hz, 144Hz etc.) are not supported.
+- Dummies do not support HDCP (this is required for the playback of some copy-protected video content, like Apple TV shows).

+Please take a look at the [list of known issues](https://github.com/waydabber/BetterDummy/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3A%22known+issue%22) before using the app or submitting an Issue.

 ## Some notable articles about BetterDummy

 BetterDummy is now famous! :)